Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities

 \begin{corollary} If $X_0 = \hY\amalg_{D_i}\left(\coprod_iZ_i\right)$, where $\hY$ is the minimal resolution of an I-surface which is either elliptic ruled or generic in an appropriate sense and the $Z_i$ are almost del Pezzo surfaces, then the conclusions of Theorem~\ref{versal} hold for $X_0$. \end{corollary}

-\begin{remark} Suppose that one or both of $D_i$ correspond instead to a cusp singularity, necessarily satisfying $D_i^2 =-1$ or $-2$.
+\begin{remark} Suppose that one or more of $D_i$ correspond instead to a smoothable cusp singularity.
 Then one can complete $\hY$ to a $d$-semistable surface $X_0$ with normal crossings, in many different ways, by the methods of \cite{FriedmanMiranda}, \cite{Engel}, \cite{EngelFriedman}.
-Similar but slightly more complicated arguments show that the analogues of the above theorems hold for $X_0$, under some mild assumptions on the cusp and general position assumptions on $\hY$. \end{remark}
+Similar but slightly more complicated arguments show that the analogues of the above theorems hold for $X_0$, under some mild assumptions on the cusp and the appropriate cohomological conditions.
+In particular, they hold for I-surfaces $Y$ under certain general position assumptions on $\hY$. \end{remark}

 Next we analyze the first order deformations of $X_0$ in more detail.
 First we consider the tangent space $H^1(X_0; T^0_{X_0})$ to locally trivial deformations.
 By Lemma~\ref{locallytriv}, there is an exact sequence